pshrmn/foraging/README.md

 Arguments:

 * `sleep_time`: how long to wait until the next request. (default `5`)
 * `headers`: a dict of headers to send with the request.
-Your headers should include a `'User-Agent'` key to identify your collector.
+Your headers should include a `'User-Agent'` key to identify your gatherer.
 * `cache`: an optional `Cache` object used to store webpages to mitigate duplicate requests (default `None`)

-    from collector import Fetch
+    from gatherer import Fetch

-    fetch = Fetch(headers={"User-Agent": "custom-collector-user-agent"})
+    fetch = Fetch(headers={"User-Agent": "custom-gatherer-user-agent"})

 ######get(url, dynamic=False)
 Takes a url and returns an lxml html element if the request was successful, otherwise `None`